pgorod/pgorod.github.io/_pages/PowerReplacer.md

 * generate QR codes or other barcodes from record data
 * ... and much more!

-### Calculated Fields

-Oh, did I mention you also get advanced **Calculated fields** 😮 everywhere in SuiteCRM?

-If you double-click to **inline edit** a field, you can insert one of the advanced template formulas in there, and it will be converted before saving.
-Your browser will remember you entered it there once, so they are easy to retrieve when you use the same formula often.

-This means that a thousand possibilities open up for you: quickly grab data from a related record, enter calculated dates, evaluate conditions, etc.

-This add-on is a bomb that multiplies SuiteCRM's usefulness, saves employees' time while increasing productivity and sales.

 ### Campaigns Improvements

 This add-on also adds a much-requested and much-needed feature to Campaigns: the ability to **preview the